Mireia Vilapuig

-Mireia Vilapuig (Sabadell, Barcelona, on September 2, 1997) is a Spanish actress.
+Mireia Vilapuig (born September 2, 1997 in Sabadell, Spain) is a Spanish actress.
 She is the sister of actress Joana Vilapuig, who in 2011 was one of the protagonists of the successful TV series serie de televisión Polseres vermelles (Pulseras rojas), directed by Pau Freixas and written by Albert Espinosa, and in which Mireia herself has also taken part, in an episodic way.